blw-ofag-ufag/metadata/README.md

 - Go to the PORTS tab in the bottom panel of VS Code/Editor
 - Enter Port number indicated in the terminal.
 For example 8501 for `Local URL: http://localhost:8501`
-- Hover over the "Forwarded Address" column
+- Hover over the `Forwarded Address` column
-- Click on "Preview in Editor"
+- Click on `Preview in Editor`